 - chia jam

-Pour the oats, ground flaxseeds and maca into a bowl and add enough brown rice milk so that the oats are completely covered (you can adjust the amount of liquid depending on whether you prefer your oats more or less stodgy; I tend to just eyeball it), cover in clingfilm and leave in the fridge overnight, or for a few hours at least.
-The next day, simply heat up the oats (I do this in the microwave but you can of course also do this on the stove), stir in the coconut oil, drizzle with maple syrup and enjoy!
+Pour the oats, ground flaxseeds and maca into a bowl and add enough brown rice milk so that the oats are completely covered (you can adjust the amount of liquid depending on whether you prefer your oats more or less stodgy; I tend to just eyeball it), cover and leave in the fridge overnight, or for a few hours at least.
+The next day, simply heat up the oats (I do this in the microwave but you can of course also do this on the stove), stir in the coconut oil (add extra plant milk if needed), drizzle with maple syrup and enjoy!

 Feel Good Fact: Besides being rich in vitamin C, maca, a root native to Peru, provides iron and copper and is said to help alleviate mood swings.
 (Placebo or not, I personally find it puts me in a good mood – even just the smell of it makes me happy!)